To share your personal Ukulele Acquisition Syndrome stories, click here.

 A friend of mine climbed the three tallest mountain peaks in Alberta, Canada in less then in twenty-four hours.
 He played his uke at the top of each of them but I’m not planning on doing it again anytime soon. – J. Trudeau.

 Ahhhhhhh!
 I too suffer from this affliction.
 By the way I just discovered a brand new Kala spruce/maple tenor cutaway travel uke at Nantel’s Music Store.
 It’s so incredibly cool!
 I want!
 I want!
 I’m weak!
 I’ll suffer the consequences later!
 There is no cure….seriously…you all need to look at this ukulele.
 I can always tell my wife it’s either this or the bagpipes. – D. Ronis

 My name is Drizzelda and I’m a ukaholic.
 I’m on a 12 step program though.
 In other words, I’m well on my way to acquiring my 12th ukulele. – D. Wickelsnort

-Why couldn’t I have picked a nice inexpensive hobby like cocaine! – Tina Zarnicky
+Why couldn’t I have picked a less addictive hobby like cocaine! – Tina Zarnicky

 I was spending too much time with ukulele related activities.
 My doctor recommended a two-week vacation by the ocean.
 I’m so glad that I took his advice.
 I vacationed at Ogunquit, Maine.
 On my 2nd day there, I saw a young man playing a Fender tenor uke on the beach.
 I bought the same ukulele on the day I returned home. – D. Noseworthy